fengjixuchui/UEFI-Stub-Loader/README.md

 ***See the "Releases" tab for usage information and downloads, and please post any bugs, feature requests, etc. in "Issues."***

 Derived from Simple-UEFI-Bootloader, which is designed for booting custom kernels: https://github.com/KNNSpeed/Simple-UEFI-Bootloader/

-**Loader Features**

-- UEFI 2.x support
-- Loads and executes kernels compiled as native 64-bit UEFI applications (like the Linux kernel)
-- Passes user-written commands (from a plain UTF16 text file) to loaded EFI applications
-- Allows arbitrary placement of itself in addition to kernel images on the EFI system partition
-- Fits on a floppy diskette, and some systems can actually boot it from a floppy
-- Minimal UEFI development environment tuned for Windows, Mac, and Linux included in repository ***(1)***

-***(1)*** *See the below "How to Build from Source" section for complete compilation instructions for each platform, and then all you need to do is put your code in "src" and "inc" in place of mine.
-Once compiled, your program can be run in the same way as described in "Releases" using a UEFI-supporting VM like Hyper-V or on actual hardware.*

-**Target System Requirements**

-- 64-Bit architecture (only little-endian binaries are provided)
-- Secure Boot must be disabled

 **License and Crediting**